ristov/nids-alert-data/README.md

 Academic attribution
 --------------------
-The creation of the data set has been described in the following paper:
+The creation of the NIDS Alert Group Data Set has been described in the following paper:

 Risto Vaarandi and Alejandro Guerra-Manzanares, "Stream clustering guided supervised learning for classifying NIDS alerts," Future Generation Computer Systems, 2024, https://doi.org/10.1016/j.future.2024.01.032